🔄

 The thickness of the steel is measured by its gauge—and a lower gauge number means thicker, more durable steel.
 A 20-gauge door is stronger than a 24-gauge one, offering better resistance to dents and greater security.
 While the gauge can influence the price of a steel door, choosing a lower gauge is a smart investment in the door's strength and longevity.
 Always check the product specifications for this key detail.

-Review the Warranty and Manufacturer Reputation
+Don't Skip the Warranty and Brand Reputation

 A strong warranty is the manufacturer's promise to stand behind their product, protecting you against defects.
 Before buying, read the warranty to understand what’s covered and for how long.
 Equally important is the manufacturer's reputation.
 Look for a company with a history of quality and positive customer feedback.
 Checking company reviews can give you a clear picture of what to expect in terms of product quality and service from a brand you can trust.

-Busting Common Myths About Steel Doors with Glass
+Common Myths About Steel Doors with Glass

 Steel doors with glass inserts often get a bad rap based on outdated ideas.
 Let's clear the air and look at how modern designs have completely changed the game.
 From sleek aesthetics to robust security, today's steel entry systems are a far cry from the industrial slabs you might be picturing.
 They offer a sophisticated blend of style, strength, and efficiency that can transform any entryway.
 If you've been hesitant to consider a steel door with sidelights because of these common myths, it's time to take a second look.

-Myth #1: They Look Cold and Industrial
+Myth: They Look Cold and Industrial

 When you hear "steel door," it's easy to imagine a plain, gray, utilitarian door better suited for a warehouse than a home.
 But that image is completely outdated.
 Modern steel doors are designed with style in mind, offering a huge range of finishes that can mimic the warm look of natural wood or be painted in any color to match your home's aesthetic.
 The addition of glass sidelights and transoms adds an element of elegance and openness, turning your entrance into a bright, welcoming focal point.
 You get the strength of steel without sacrificing an ounce of curb appeal.

-Myth #2: Glass Sidelights Compromise Security
+Myth: Glass Sidelights Weaken Security

 This is probably the biggest concern people have, and it's a valid one to consider.
 The fear is that glass makes it easier for someone to break in.
 However, the glass used in high-quality sidelights is anything but standard.
 It's typically tempered or laminated, making it incredibly difficult to shatter.
 More importantly, the security of an entry system comes from its entire structure.
 A strong steel frame combined with a multi-point locking mechanism secures the door at several points, making it far more resistant to forced entry than a standard door with a single deadbolt.

-Myth #3: They Aren't Energy Efficient
+Myth: They Aren't Energy Efficient

 It seems logical that a door made of metal and glass would let in drafts and transfer temperatures, but the opposite is true for modern steel doors.
 They are engineered for excellent thermal performance.
 The core of a steel door is filled with high-density foam insulation, which prevents heat and cold from passing through.
 Paired with quality weatherstripping and thermal breaks in the frame, these doors create a tight seal that keeps your home comfortable and can even help lower your energy bills.
 The glass panels are often double- or triple-paned and filled with argon gas for even better insulation.

-Myth #4: They Require a Lot of Maintenance
+Myth: They Require a Lot of Upkeep

 Compared to wood doors that need regular sanding, staining, and sealing to prevent warping or rot, steel doors are incredibly low-maintenance.
 They are built to withstand harsh weather without cracking, bowing, or fading.
 Most modern steel entry doors are finished with a durable, weather-resistant coating that protects against rust and corrosion.
 All they typically need is a simple wipe-down with mild soap and water a few times a year to keep them looking new.
 This durability makes them a practical, long-lasting choice for any home.